 After the storm

 Hurricane warnings have been posted for the Northern Caribbean as yet another strong storm forms in the Atlantic.
-Hurricane Maria was rated as category 1 on September 17th, but is expected to gather strength as it moves westwards - followig the path of hurricane Irma.
-Many of the island nations battered by Irma and Jose days later are in the path of maria... including the BVI where it is expected to make landfall on Tuesday 19th or Wednesday 20th September, 2017.
+Hurricane Maria was rated as category 1 on 17 September but is expected to gather strength as it moves westwards - following the path of Hurricane Irma.
+Many of the island nations battered by Irma and Jose days later are in the path of maria... including the BVI where it is expected to make landfall on 19 or 20 September 2017.

-Consequently the UK government has issued a warning advising against all travel to the vacation destiunation for the time being.
+Consequently, the UK government has issued a warning advising against all travel to the vacation destination for the time being.
 Because of the damage caused by Irma, which may be exacerbated by Maria, this advice is likely to stay in effect for some time.
 Check for UKFCO updates here for the latest warnings and advice.

 Now classified as a Category 5, Hurricane Irma made landfall Wednesday morning in the Eastern Caribbean.
 The storm is now heading towards Puerto Rico and threatening St. Kitts and Nevis, the Virgin Islands, Hispaniola, and Cuba.
 Keep an eye on local media for the latest updates.